Celestcom/Brain/README.md

 ### EXAMPLES
 Three examples are provided with the library:

-- `BrainBlinker.ino` blinks an LED faster as your "attention" value increases.
+- `BrainBlinker.ino` blinks an LED in the alpha range 7-14Hz slowing as Meditation level increases.
 - `BrainSerialTest.ino` prints out a CSV of brain data over serial.
 - `BrainSoftSerialTest.ino` reads brain data over SoftwareSerial and prints a CSV over hardware serial.